 8. Create an online presence across social media

 It is important that you have an online presence across social media as this is a great place to share your blog content and it also encourages other people to share it with their friends easily.
 I would also suggest that you make it easier by having the same name across all platforms.
 I started with a Twitter account and abbreviated my user name to TSFblogger which was great until I joined Instagram and facebook with The Strawberry Fountain and now they don’t all match which I know can confuse some people.
+If you can only start with one for now then here is a great guide for getting started with Instagram.

 9. Photos and names of family members